Wendy J. Fox

 Wendy J. Fox (born 1979) is an American author born in Washington.
-She is most known as a writer of fiction and has twice been a finalist for the Colorado Book Awards.
+She is most known as a writer of fiction and has thrice been a finalist for the Colorado Book Awards.
 In 2015, she was nominated for her collection "The Seven Stages of Anger and Other Stories" and in 2020, she was a finalist in literary fiction for "If the Ice Had Held."
+In 2022, she won for "What If We Were Somewhere Else", a collection of short stories.

 Fox has published short stories in ZYZZYVA, Tampa Review, The Pinch, and Washington Square Review, among others.
 She has also written for popular magazine outlets like Self, Business Insider, and The Rumpus.
 She was included in 2006's Tales from the Expat Harem, an anthology of female writers based on the experiences of living in Turkey.
-She currently resides in Denver, Colorado.